dieter-l-git/CJMCU-KZQ-Documentation/README.md

 The board is like an Pro mini board, you need an
 USB to serial adapter.
-Please be caeful with the cheap FTDI adapters. a lot of them are fake chips which doesn't work corecct I tested some adapters with the Silabs CP2102, they are working fine for me.
+Please be careful with the cheap FTDI adapters. a lot of them are fake chips which doesn't work corecct I tested some adapters with the Silabs CP2102, they are working fine for me.